-8-Year-Old Girl Learns To Cut Hair At Junior Barber Academy
+7-Year-Old Barber Offers Free Haircuts To Neighborhood Kids

 Michael Boone, owner of the Junior Barber Academy, says she is his youngest trainee.

-“Neijae was seven years old when she came through our program,” said Boone.
+“Neijae was 7 years old when she came through our program,” said Boone.

+The girl actually passed barber training school before she started second grade.
+She was 7 years old when she passed.
+She is now giving free haircuts to neighborhood kids as community service.

 “She wasn’t intimidated because she was the youngest student and she was not intimidated because she was the only female,” said Graham.